J-Coffey09/WHSTechNotes/journal.md

 # October 28, 2024
 With the elections on the rise, technology an be a concern.
 Of course, we can't fully trust technology for everything, and if people found a way to hack into it, they could rig the ellection.
 However, the automation of the process means we will know whos president sooner, so theres some upsides I suppose.

+# November 12, 2024
+A recent event in my life, an ongoing issue, has been my busy schedule.
+This has lead to some mental issues on my end, having to balance tennis, theatre, and my personal/school life.
+It felt like the weekends were consumed by my electives, but I got through it all thanks to problem solving, like that found in coding.
+In a sense, I guess you could say I debugged my life.